 Time is also not helpful.
 There are people with years of experience who still color at a beginner level and there are people who jump in and master coloring in just a few weeks.

-Here is Amy's article about things a beginner worries about as they color. https://www.vanillaarts.com/blog/five-beginner-think
+Amy's Article: Things a beginner thinks about as they color.

 Amy is a professional freelance technical illustrator with 25 years of experience in graphic arts.
 Amy began using colored pencils in 1985 and she started with DeSign markers in 1989.
 Colored pencils with a base of either marker or watercolor is her preferred process for portraiture and scientific illustration.
 She has a special passion for teaching crafters and shy artists to stretch their boundaries by adding established fine art techniques to their coloring projects.